JokerYan/fast_adversarial/README.md

 ```

 ### MNIST
+#### Base Model
+The base model is already included by the original author of Fast-FGSM in `MNIST/models/fgsm.pth`.

 #### Attack Algorithm
 40-step l infinity PGD without restart, with ϵ = 0.3 and step size α = 0.01, unless otherwise specified